threnjen/boardgamegeek/README.md

 ## Analysis

 >We started with 182,000 users rating the 22,500 most popular board games from BoardGameGeek.
 Most of the data was via the BGG API, with some scraped directly.
-After cleaning for users with more than 10 ratings we had 102,000 users remaining
+After cleaning for users with more than 5 ratings we had 117,000 users remaining

 ![Collaborative Filtering](images/collab_filter.png)
 ##### The working of a Collaborative Recommender System

->Our recommendation system uses a method called collaborative filtering.
+> Our recommendation system uses a method called collaborative filtering.
 At its core this method finds items to recommend by relating people that like items in a similar way.
 The important word here is **similar**, not just that both users actually like the games.
 In this example that could mean both users hated Wingspan at the top and loved the other three in the middle.
 The model would conclude from this that blue and yellow are SIMILAR players.
 In our example the model recommends blue's favorites Nemesis and Rebellion to the yellow meeple, and yellow's favorites Terraforming Mars and Scythe to the blue meeple, after concluding that they have similar tastes in games.

 ### Collaborative Filtering Challenges

+> We have a few general collaborative filter challenges to overcome.

+> First is the cost of acquiring and maintaining our data.
+Our system should be easy to keep updated and clean.

+> Next is our computational cost of recommendation, which will be vital if we use machine learning.
+A collaborative filter using a package such as Surprise requires that a user be present in the system to obtain recommendations, which can be costly, especially from a time standpoint if a user is awaiting recommendations in real-time.

+> Then we have a challenge of catalog coverage.
+Collaborative Filters can often leave out large sections of a catalog and never recommend them due to an overall popularity bias.
+Our solution explicitly improves catalog coverage.

+#### The Sparse Ratings Matrix

-> We have a few general collaborative filter challenges to overcome, the first of which is a low number of user ratings which results in a sparse ratings matrix.
+> Collaborative Filtering has a significant and common challenge where a low number of user ratings results in a sparse ratings matrix.

 ![Users vs Rated](images/usersvsrated.png)

 >Here we show from our data set the number of users vs the number of games rated.
-Our median number of games rated is 53 which is not that bad, but our data set is only made of users who have rated 10 or more, so our real-world median is going to be less.
-A fairly high number of users are in the 10-20 range; In fact 20% of our user set has rated 20 or fewer games.
+Our median number of games rated is 43 which is not that bad, but our data set is only made of users who have rated 5 or more, so our real-world median is going to be less.
+A fairly high number of users are in the 5-20 range; In fact 29.7% of our user set has rated 20 or fewer games.
 When this is spread over the 22,500 games in our game list, it becomes difficult to find the similar users like in the above venn diagram.

 > Add to that a problem of how to start up a new user who has NO ratings for any items - where do they get recommendations to begin with?
 It's sensible to require a small amount of startup information, but without a lot of ratings, the recommendations may be poor.

-> These are two large challenges that our recommender system seeks to overcome.
+We'll be addressing this in a standard fashion with an introductory questionnaire, which I have have allocated to future work, but we'll also be boosting all of these low-ratings users with our customer collaborative filtering solution.

-### BoardGameGeek specific challenge
+#### BoardGameGeek specific challenge

 ![Like Items](images/monopoly_compare.png)
 ##### The Monopoly Problem